-A native of Santa Barbara, Cassie Nichols earned a Bachelor of Arts degree in English from Princeton University.
+A native of Santa Barbara, California, Cassie Nichols earned a Bachelor of Arts degree in English from Princeton University.
 At Princeton, she was an NCAA All-American and Academic All-American athlete, as well as captain of the Princeton women’s water polo team.

-Cassie returned to Santa Barbara to earn a Masters of Arts degree in Education from University of California, Santa Barbara.
+Cassie returned to Santa Barbara in 2006 to earn a Masters of Arts degree in Education from University of California, Santa Barbara.
 While at UCSB, Cassie taught college freshman composition courses for UCSB’s Writing Program and conducted extensive research on the teaching of writing and literature.
 She also supervised and facilitated UCSB’s student teachers as they prepared their Masters of Education theses.

 Cassie founded College Specific in response to the clear need for guidance and reassurance on the college admissions process, and to help students create a clear and sustainable path to the college of their choice.
-In addition to providing individual guidance to families, Cassie publishes articles, hosts college admissions workshops and presentations throughout the country, and works with the College Specific team to produce Toolkits by College Specific, a collection of multimedia products that focus on the college admissions process.
+In 2012, Cassie published The College Essay Trap, a book designed to help students through the college essay-writing process.